Christelijk Gymnasium Utrecht: About the CGU

 The marks of the CGU on national examinations have been above average for many years.
 In the year of 2005, the school was listed 7th on a nationwide ranking.
 In the schoolyear 2006–2007, 99 out of 100 students doing their final examinations passed.
 In 2011, the school was listed 1st on a nationwide ranking.

+School song

+The anthem of the Christelijk Gymnasium Utrecht was penned by Dr. Dolf Peeters and was created in 1946/47 to commemorate the school's 50th anniversary.